Aberystwith and Welsh Coast Railway: 19th century

 Porth Dinllaen had once been promoted as the mail packet terminal for Dublin, but lost out in favour of Holyhead.
-The A&WCR still yearned to develop it, and obtained powers to do so in the 1862 Act.
+The A&WCR still yearned to develop it, and obtained powers to do so in the 1862 act.
 When the line reached Pwllheli the vision waned, and continuing across the Lleyn peninsula was not attempted.
 The Cambrian Railways unsuccessfully sought to revive these powers in 1876.
-Undeterred, the Porthdinlleyn Railway Company was incorporated in 1884 for a line from Pwllheli but abandoned it in 1892.
+Undeterred, the Porthdinlleyn Railway Company was incorporated in 1884 by the Porthdinlleyn Railway Act 1884 (47 & 48 Vict. c. ccxlviii) for a line from Pwllheli but abandoned it in 1892 by the Porthdinlleyn Railway (Abandonment) Act 1892 (55 & 56 Vict. c. xcvi).
 In 1913 the company obtained powers for a rail extension to Porth Dinllaen, but World War I intervened and the idea subsequently lapsed.

-In 1899, Barmouth viaduct was re-built, described by C P Gasquoine as:
+In 1899, Barmouth viaduct was re-built, described by C. P. Gasquoine as:

-In 1899, the ironwork portion of [Barmouth] viaduct had become too weak for the constantly increasing loads of developing traffic, [so] it was completely renewed with a modern steel structure of four spans, one of which was a swing span, revolving on the centre pier and giving two clear openings.
-The piers carrying the girders are formed of columns 8ft. in diameter sunk through the sand down to the solid rock, which was reached at a depth of about 90 feet below the high water mark...
-In 1906, and the following two or three years, the timber portion of the viaduct was also completely renewed in the same material.

 The original Pwllheli station was on Abererch Road, short of the inner harbour and the River Erch.
 In the mid-nineteenth century, the harbour was busy with coal and agricultural products, but the railway dominated those traffics; reduced conservancy resulted in silting of the inner harbour by material brought in by the River Erch.
 In 1903, improvement works were carried out to the inner harbour, and reclamation work was carried out; an embankment was constructed by Pwllheli Corporation.
-As the railway station was distant from the town centre, the opportunity was taken to extend the line westwards to its present position at the Cob, as authorised by the Cambrian Railways Act of 2 July 1901.
+As the railway station was distant from the town centre, the opportunity was taken to extend the line westwards to its present position at the Cob, as authorised by the Cambrian Railways Act 1901 (1 Edw.
+7. c. lxix) of 2 July.
 The extension and the new two-platform terminus were opened on 19 July 1909.